gimli-org/gelmon25/README.md

 > [!NOTE]
 > Please note that this repository currently serves as a placeholder.
 More information on the workshop content including slides and Jupyter Notebooks are currently being prepared and will be made available here in early 2025.

+As preparation, you might want to have a look at the existing tutorials from SWUNG meetings and SEG webinars:
+* [Transform 2021](https://github.com/gimli-org/transform2021): Geophysical modelling & inversion with pyGIMLi I
+* [Transform 2022](https://github.com/gimli-org/transform2022): Geophysical modelling & inversion with pyGIMLi II
+* [SEG Webinar 2024](https://github.com/gimli-org/SEGwebinar): pyGIMLi - Open-source Research & Teaching Software

+all of them accompagnied with Youtube videos and Jupyter Notebooks.

 [gelmon]: https://www.geophysik.at/gelmon/
 [pg]: https://www.pygimli.org